bubbowrap/spotify-userspace/README.md

-# Spotify User Space
+# Statify Dashboard

-Project to try out the Spotify API.
+Project to try out the Spotify API and help users see where their true interests lie.
 It shows a user's Spotify stats in a bunch of neat ways.
 Stuff used:

 - React
 - Typescript